Daniel Daniel B. Neill

 Statistics for IT Managers (95-796) is the core statistics course for students in the Master of Information Systems Management program.

 I am also teaching two Ph.D.-level seminar courses, intended for doctoral students (and qualified master's students) from Heinz College, the Machine Learning Department, and other university departments who wish to engage in cutting-edge research at the intersection of machine learning and public policy.
 The Research Seminar in Machine Learning and Policy (90-904, cross-listed in MLD as 10-830) is a half-semester course which covers a broad range of MLP topics.
 Special Topics in Machine Learning and Policy (90-921, cross-listed in MLD as 10-831) is a half-semester course which will explore a single MLP topic in detail.
-Anticipated future topics are Event and Pattern Detection (Spring 2010) and Machine Learning for the Developing World (Spring 2011).
+Topics covered include Event and Pattern Detection (Spring 2010 and Spring 2014), Machine Learning for the Developing World (Spring 2011), Harnessing the Wisdom of Crowds (Spring 2012), and Mining Massive Datasets (Spring 2013).

-I am also coordinating the new Joint Ph.D.
-Program in Machine Learning and Public Policy, offered jointly by the Heinz School and Machine Learning Department at CMU.
+I also direct the Joint Ph.D.
+Program in Machine Learning and Public Policy, offered jointly by the Heinz College and Machine Learning Department at CMU.
 Information about this program is available here.

 Research: